SalmanLiaquat/student-management-system-with-refactoring/README.md

 ## Project Overview
-This project demonstrates the **Extract Class** refactoring technique by moving from a procedural dictionary-based system to an Object-Oriented approach.
+This project demonstrates the **Extract Class,Rename Variables / Methods,Extract Method,Inline Method,Replace Temp with Query,Remove Dead Code, and Introduce Parameter Object** refactoring technique by moving from a procedural dictionary-based system to an Object-Oriented approach.

 ### Step 1: Extract Class
 - **Problem:** Student data was stored in raw dictionaries, leading to poor encapsulation and high maintenance costs.